 Would you like to imitate your Father in heaven and make your house a house of prayer?
-Remember that we are not to think of homes of purpose as having only one characteristic to the exclusion of all others.
+Remember that we are not to think of homes of purpose as having only one characteristic.
 Prayer is just one of the purposes God has for your home, but it must be one that is very close to His heart, since it is the purpose He emphasizes for His own place.

-Let's take some time in the Scripture looking at some of the examples of homes of purpose that were set aside especially for prayer.
-One that we have already mentioned in passing is the home of Mary the mother of John Mark.
-Mary's home was so well-known as a house of prayer, that when Peter was released from prison he went there immediately, knowing that he would find Christians praying.
+Let's look in the Scripture at some of the homes of purpose that were set aside especially for prayer.
+One that we mentioned in passing is the home of Mary the mother of John Mark.
+Mary's home was so well-known as a house of prayer, that Peter went there immediately after his release from prison, knowing that he would find Christians praying.